What is a Data Dictionary?

 Exercise 1

-Please help us to make sense of a dataset.
+Please help us make sense of the dataset below.

 Download the data file “Detroit Class Data.xlsx” in the Original File Format.
-Examining the data, try to answer the following questions:
+While examining the data, try to answer the following questions:

 - What do you think the columns